dp-opensource/pheanstalk/README.md

 # Installation
 ## Symfony 2.0
-### A) Download DigitalPioneersPheanstalkBundle and the dependencies
+### I. Download DigitalPioneersPheanstalkBundle and the dependencies

 Add the following lines in your `deps` file:

 ```